JulienHeijmans/quicksnap/README.md

 * In edit mode, the tool will always use the original points of the mesh (Without modifiers)

 ## Version support:
-* QuickSnap Latest Version: Blender 3.2 and newer.
+* QuickSnap Latest Version: Blender 2.93 and newer.
-* If you are using a Blender version 2.93 to 3.1, use the older release: [QuickSnap 1.4.1](https://github.com/JulienHeijmans/quicksnap/releases/tag/1_4_1)
-* Blender version older than 2.93: Not supported.